VOD film review: The Expatriate

 Combined with Stölzl’s eye for locations – Antwerp isn’t Paris, but it’s unfamiliar enough to add some intrigue – and the impressive Liana Liberato, who convinces more than Taken’s Maggie Grace as Ben’s resourceful daughter, and The Expatriate rolls along its unsurprising groove with an unexpected zip.

-The most exciting thing about The Expatriate might be its release format – the film debuted on iTunes for two weeks before arriving in cinemas in 2013 and, after a DVD release, has landed on Netflix UK.
+The most exciting thing about The Expatriate might be its release format – the film debuted on iTunes for two weeks before arriving in cinemas in 2013.
 Nonetheless, this is enjoyably undemanding stuff.
-There’s nothing Unknown about it, but this low-budget action flick’s similarity to Liam Neeson’s back catalogue applies to the entertainment factor too: The Expatriate proves you can have just as much fun as Liam with a lot less money.
-There are worse lessons to hand down from daddy to daughter.
+There’s nothing Unknown about it, but this low-budget action flick’s similarity to Liam Neeson’s back catalogue applies to the entertainment factor too: The Expatriate proves you can have as much grimy fun as Liam with a lot less money.
+There are worse lessons to hand down.